-New factor risk models, built for allocators with passively-investable factors, distinguish between performance due to security selection and that due to unintended passively-available market exposures* that differ from those of the benchmark.
+Factor risk models, uniquely built for allocators with passively-available market factors, distinguish between performance due to security selection and that due to unintended passively-available market exposures* that differ from those of the benchmark.

-The difference with conventional factor risk models from Barra and others is that all of our factors are investable as passive ETFs.
+The difference with conventional Barra-type factor risk models is that all of our factors are investable as passive ETFs.

 From an allocator’s perspective, passively investable factors are a game-changer.